 - What is the proposed cover story for the secret cameraperson and their companion(s)?

-- What arrangements have been made for their safety, where appropriate?
+- What arrangements have been made for the crew’s safety, where appropriate?

-Make arrangements for the undercover reporter to be briefed by a Commissioning Editor and Channel 4 Lawyer and, wherever possible, Controller of Legal and Compliance before undertaking the secret filming.
+Make arrangements for the undercover reporter to be briefed by a Commissioning Editor and programme lawyer before undertaking the secret filming.

 An outline pro forma Stage I application which you should follow and complete can be found here.
 Each new request should be numbered sequentially.